Court show: Synopsis

-The most widely used techniques in court show genre have been A) dramatizations (scripted or loosely script-directed hearings) and B) arbitration-based reality shows.
-The genre began with dramatizations and remained the technique of choice for roughly six decades.
-By the late 1990s, however, arbitration-based reality shows had overwhelmingly taken over as the technique of choice within the genre, the trend continuing into the present.
-Dramatizations were either fictional cases (often inspired from factual details in actual cases) or reenactments of actual trials.
+The most widely-used techniques in the court show genre are dramatizations, featuring scripted or loosely script-directed hearings, and arbitration-based reality shows.
+The former remained the technique of choice for roughly six decades.
+By the late 1990s, however, arbitration-based reality shows became the technique of choice, as they remain today.
+Dramatizations were either fictional cases - often inspired from factual details in actual cases- or reenactments of actual trials.
 The role of the judge was often taken by a retired real-life judge, a law school professor or an actor.

-Arbitration-based reality shows, on the other hand, have typically involved litigants who have agreed to have their disputes aired on national television so as to be adjudicated by a television show "judge".
-Due to the forum merely being a simulated courtroom constructed within a television studio as opposed to a legitimate court of law, the shows' "judges" are actually arbitrators and what is depicted is a form of binding arbitration.
-The arbitrators presiding in modern court programs have had at least some legal experience, which is often listed as requirement by these programs.
+Arbitration-based reality shows, on the other hand, typically involve litigants who agree to have their disputes aired on national television and adjudicated by a television show "judge".
+However, the forum is merely a simulated courtroom constructed within a television studio and not a legitimate court of law.
+Therefore, said judges are technically arbitrators, and the process depicted is a form of binding arbitration.
+Most arbitrators presiding in modern court programs have had at least some legal experience, often a conditional requirement to participate in these televised programs.

-These television programs tend to air once or twice for every weekday as part of daytime television.
-With production costs minimal (under $200,000 a week, whereas entertainment magazines cost five times that) and an evergreen, episodic format, court shows are easily and frequently rerun.
+Court show programs are a staple of daytime television, often airing once or twice every weekday.
+With minimal production costs (under $200,000 a week, as opposed to entertainment magazines' hefty $1,000,000) and an evergreen, episodic format, court shows are easily and frequently rerun.
 Like talk shows, the procedure of court shows varies based upon the titular host.
 In most cases, they are first-run syndication programs.
-In 2001, the genre began to beat out soap operas in daytime television ratings.
-While all syndicated shows are steadily losing audiences, court shows have the slowest rate of viewer erosion.
-Accordingly, by the end of the 2000s, the number of court shows in syndication had, for the first time, equaled the number of talk shows.
+In 2001, the genre began to outperform soap operas in daytime television ratings.
+While all syndicated shows are steadily losing audiences, court shows have the slowest rate of viewer attrition.
+Thus, by the late 2000s, the number of court shows in syndication had, for the first time, matched the number of talk shows.
 As reported in late 2012, court programming is the second highest-rated genre on daytime television.
-The genre's most formidable competitors in syndication have been the sitcom and game show genres.
+The genre's most formidable competitors in syndication have been the sitcom and game show.